 The intent of this Subpart is to provide for maximum open and free competition in the procurement of materials, goods and services for the construction of projects funded from the WPCLP.
 Any procurement method, except as allowed under this Part, that significantly minimizes open and free competition will be prohibited.
 The following procedures shall apply to subagreements:

 Local laws, ordinances, regulations or procedures that are designed to or operate to give local or in-state bidders or proposers preference over other bidders or proposers shall not be used in evaluating bids or proposals for subagreements under WPCLP loans.

 The loan recipient shall be responsible for the administration and successful accomplishment of the project for which WPCLP loan assistance is provided.
 The loan recipient shall be responsible for the settlement and satisfaction of all contractual and administrative issues arising out of subagreements, including, but not limited to, issuance of invitations for bids or requests for proposals, selection of contractors, award of contracts, protests of award, claims, disputes, and other procurement matters.
 With the prior written consent of the Agency, these functions may be performed for the loan recipient by an individual or firm retained for that purpose.
-Such an individual or firm shall be deemed the loan recipient's agent, and shall be subject to all the provisions of the loan agreement, including this Part 365, that apply to the loan recipient.
+The individual or firm shall be deemed the loan recipient's agent and shall be subject to all the provisions of the loan agreement and all the provisions of this Part that apply to the loan recipient.

-2) Be in the form of an executed written agreement (except for small purchases of $25,000 or less);
+2) be in the form of an executed written agreement (except for small purchases of $150,000 or less);

 1) Have adequate financial resources for performance;